Last updated: 23-05-2024. From web page: Council Constitution.

 5. All variations approved in accordance with these Rules must be documented in writing and signed by an authorised signatory on behalf of the Council and counter-signed by the supplier.

-6. Subject to any legal restrictions and compliance with these Rules, Chief Officers authorised to do so in accordance with the Officer Scheme of Delegation, or an officer in receipt of a formal sub delegation must authorise a variation to an existing contract where such variation is provided for within the terms and conditions of the contract.
+6. Subject to any legal restrictions and compliance with these Rules, Chief Officers authorised to do so in accordance with the Officer Scheme of Delegation, or an officer in receipt of a formal sub delegation must authorise a variation or extension to an existing contract where such variation is provided for within the terms and conditions of the contract.

-1. less than £25,000 (excluding VAT) or 15% (excluding VAT) of the original annual Contract Value (whichever is the lesser), the variation must be authorised by the relevant Chief Officer authorised to do so in accordance with the Officer Scheme of Delegation, or an officer in receipt of a formal sub delegation, provided that the value of the Contract post-variation remains below the PCR Threshold;
+1. less than £25,000 (excluding VAT) or 15% (excluding VAT) of the original annual Contract Value (whichever is the lesser), the variation must be authorised by the relevant Chief Officer authorised to do so in accordance with the Officer Scheme of Delegation, or an officer in receipt of a formal sub delegation, provided that the value of the Contract post-variation remains below the relevant PCR or CCR Threshold;

 2. equal to or greater than £25,000 (excluding VAT) or 15% (excluding VAT) of the original annual Contract Value (whichever is the lesser), the variation must be authorised by the Director of Commissioning – Integrated Health & Care (or his or her delegate) or the Head of Supplier Management